Your home

 Finding people to live with

-The Accommodation team run workshops and events to help you find other students to live with or fill gaps in your current household.
-These events are usually held at the beginning of the calendar year.
-Check the accommodation social media pages or email accommodation@yorksj.ac.uk.
+The Accommodation team traditionally collaborate with the York St John Students’ Union to run events to help you find other students to live with or fill gaps in your current household.
+These events are usually held during November.
+Check out the below social media pages, or email accommodation@yorksj.ac.uk to find out more.

 Rent costs

 Prices vary throughout different areas of York.
-Students can expect to pay around £100 to £180 per person, per week.
+Students can expect to generally pay around £150- to £200+ per person, per week.
 You may be asked to pay your rent monthly or quarterly (every 3 months) depending on the conditions outlined in your tenancy agreement.
 Make sure to consider your budget before signing an agreement.

 Check what is covered in your rent payments and if things like utility bills and parking charges are included.